Autopilot Endpoint version: V1 (preview 4)V1 (preview 4) ADD-ONADD-ON

 An ID from a Suggest endpoint result.

 Calculation parameters.
-Currently the only unit types that are supported are Weight, Money, Volume and Number.
+All unit types are supported.
 You should use the identical unit type as indicated in the metadata of your selected emission factor.

 curl --request POST \